aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/contype/_index.md

 ---
 title: ConType
 second_title: Aspose.Diagram for .NET API Reference
-description: Specifies the type of behavior the x or y-coordinate of the control handle exhibits after the handle is moved.
+description: Specifies the type of behavior the x or ycoordinate of the control handle exhibits after the handle is moved.
 type: docs
 weight: 880
 url: /net/aspose.diagram/contype/